Jakup Mato

-Prof.Dr.Jakup Halil Mato (16 September 1934 in Fterra, Albania – 30 August 2005 in Tirana, Albania) was an Albanian publicist and educational administrator.
+Jakup Halil Mato (16 September 1934 in Fterra, Albania – 30 August 2005 in Tirana, Albania) was an Albanian publicist, educational administrator and lector of Tirana University.

 He started publishing his articles and research studies in the field of literature and arts since the beginning of the 1960s.
 In the 1990s he served as head of Centre of Art Studies of the Academy of Sciences of Albania.

 Biography

 After attending the former French Lyceum in Gjirokastra, Mato was a teacher and principal in the southern Albanian village of Kuç near Vlora.
 In 1959 he graduated from the University of Tirana.

+He was editor in chief of the newspaper 'Mesuesi'.
 Until the 1970s, he worked first at the Pedagogical Institute and then as a head of department head in the Ministry of Culture and Education.
 Mato was then editor-in-chief of the newspaper "Mësuesi" (The Teacher) and was involved in the artistic field.

 Among other things, Jakup Mato was director of the Art Academy in Tirana Instituti i Lartë i Arteve, today the University of Arts Tirana.